NicholasDanilowicz/CatalogLendingApp/README.md

 ## A Heroku web application where users can upload sports equipment; other users can then request these equipment to be lent to them and give ratings after use!

 ## Overview:
-On this web application, users can register as patrons or as
+On this web application, users can register as either a Patron or a Librarian.
+- Patrons are users who plan to borrow sports equipment from others.
+- Librarians are users who plan to upload sports equipment for other users to borrow.
+You can search for equipment by various categories such as